sbrothers7/dotfiles/README.md

 # Installation
 ### Installation Script
-<pre lang="markdown">sudo zsh <(curl -sL https://raw.githubusercontent.com/sbrothers7/dotfiles/main/install.sh)</pre>
+<pre lang="markdown">zsh <(curl -sL https://raw.githubusercontent.com/sbrothers7/dotfiles/main/install.sh)</pre>
 Run the script in terminal.
-It might ask for the user password when trying to install some of the casks.
+If you choose to install casks, the script will ask for the user password.
 During the installation process, you will be prompted whether to install a set of programs or to not.

 ### Notes
 - yabai top padding is set for a Macbook Pro 14" with Apple Silicon and MacOS 13.x+.
 For devices that do not have a notch, adjust the top padding value.
 It is located at ```~/dotfiles/.config/yabai/yabairc```.